xrdocs/design/_blogs/2019-02-02-modernizing-ixp-design.md

 ![ixp-dual-plane.png](http://xrdocs.io/design/images/ixp-design/ixp-dual-plane.png)

 ### Dual-plane Flex-Algo Configuration
 We will not re-introduce all of the configuration but the subset necessary to define both planes.
 To enable flexible algorithms you must first define the algorithms globally in IS-IS.
 The second step is to define a node prefix-sid on a Loopback interface and attach an algorithm to the SID.
 By default all nodes participate in algorithm 0, which is to simply compute a path based on minimal IGP metric.

+The *advertise-definition* option advertises the definition through the IGP domain.
+Using this command the definition can be defined on a subset of nodes and the global configuration is unnecessary on all nodes.
+It's recommended to define the flex-algo identifiers on all participating nodes and advertise them.

 * IS-IS Configuration
 <div class="highlighter-rouge">
 <pre class="highlight">
 interface GigabitEthernet0/0/0/1
 router isis 1
- flex-algo 100
+ <b>flex-algo 100
-  advertise-definition
+  advertise-definition</b>
 !
-flex-algo 200
+<b>flex-algo 200
-  advertise-definition
+  advertise-definition</b>
 !
 interface Loopback0
  address-family ipv4 unicast
-  prefix-sid algorithm 100 absolute 16141
+  <b>prefix-sid algorithm 100 absolute 16141</b>
-  prefix-sid algorithm 101 absolute 16241
+  <b>prefix-sid algorithm 101 absolute 16241</b>
 </pre>
 </div>